📦 Free Shipping over $60

 Every market has its language, and to be a savvy shopper, it is important to understand what the various descriptions mean.
 In the CBD marketplace, you will see products labeled as full spectrum cannabidiol or full spectrum CBD.
 What does full spectrum CBD indicate?
 It refers to the type of hemp plant CBD extract that contains all of the natural compounds and can deliver a range of benefits.
 You can buy full spectrum CBD oil or full spectrum CBD tincture in various formulations that satisfy your needs.

-TLDR: Full spectrum CBD oil is a CBD product that is made with a whole hemp plant extract and carrier oil.
-Some products may also contain additional botanicals and flavoring.
-The full spectrum CBD extract contains all the cannabinoids, terpenes, flavonoids and other compounds found in the hemp plant.
-It does have THC in it because THC is one of the many cannabinoids in the hemp plant.
-The amount of THC in full spectrum CBD is not considered psychoactive because legal products come from hemp plants with 0.3 percent or less THC.
-Clinical studies and anecdotal evidence have found that full spectrum CBD oil may deliver a variety of benefits that include feeling more energized, getting better sleep or feeling more relaxed.
+Full spectrum CBD oil is a CBD product that is made with a whole hemp plant extract and carrier oil.
+The CBD extract contains all the cannabinoids, terpenes, flavonoids and other compounds, including THC found in the hemp plant.
+The amount of THC in full spectrum CBD is not considered psychoactive because legal products come from hemp plants with 0.3 percent or less.
+Clinical studies have shown that full-spectrum CBD oil may offer a range of benefits.

 What is Full Spectrum CBD?